WickedFlame/Scribe/README.md

 Trace.TraceError("Error message");
 ```

-The configuration for the Listeners and Writers is per LoggerFactory instance.
+The Listeners and Writers are configured per LoggerFactory instance.
-The Loggers themselves all use the configuration defined in the LoggerFactory and can be created as many as desired.
+The Loggers that are created from the LoggerFactory all use the configuration defined in the LoggerFactory and can be created as many as desired.